Snowmobile Report for Ashland County

-In addition to snowmobiling, Ashland offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
-And be sure to check the calendar listings on this website for information on our upcoming outdoor events.
+In addition to snowmobiling, Ashland County offers cross-country skiing, hiking, snowshoeing, ice fishing, and sledding.
+And be sure to check listings on our website, www.visitashland.com, for information on all of our upcoming outdoor events.

 Effective July 1, 2015, Wisconsin snowmobile registration will cost $30.00 for three years.

 In addition, all snowmobiles will be required to have an annual trail pass to operate on a public trail or corridor.